Natural Resources Protection Act (NRPA)

 If the project involves a freshwater wetland only, then the project may qualify for licensing under a tiered review process.
 For smaller projects in relatively low value wetlands, the process guarantees quicker review times with less paperwork.

-The NRPA also contains two general permits, one for the construction of cranberry bogs in freshwater wetlands and the second for the construction of agricultural irrigation ponds in streams.
+The NRPA also contains three general permits: one for the construction of cranberry bogs in freshwater wetlands; one for the construction of agricultural irrigation ponds in streams; and one for offshore wind energy demonstration projects.
 Before filing notifications for projects of either type, it is highly recommended you first contact DEP staff to discuss your project and to determine if the general permit process is applicable.

 NRPA and Tier applications have been combined for your convenience, but information required may vary.
 If you have questions about which process is appropriate for your proposed activity, contact the Department at the appropriate regional office.